stevedylandev/openzeppelin-monitor/README.md

   - Event-triggered notifications only populate event variables.
   - Function-triggered notifications only populate function variables.
   - Mixing contexts results in empty values.
+- Custom scripts for notifications:
+  - Security Risk: Only run scripts that you trust and fully understand.
+Malicious scripts can harm your system or expose sensitive data.
+Always review script contents and verify their source before execution.

 ## Contributing